spyder-ide/spyder-docs/doc/plots.rst

 Fit plots to window
 ~~~~~~~~~~~~~~~~~~~

-The :guilabel:`Fit plots to Window` option is also enabled by default making the figures' size to match the size of the pane's window.
+The :guilabel:`Fit plots to Window` option, also enabled by default, sizes the figures to match the pane.
-Disabling it will allow you to zoom the plots in or out using the Zoom buttons at the top of the pane.
+Disabling it will display plots at their native size, and allow you use the zoom buttons at the top of the pane to scale them manually.

 .. image:: images/plots/plots-zoom.gif
    :align: center